-For the finetuning experiments, we follow the procedure outlined by \citet{rubachev2025finetuning}.
+\paragraph{Finetuning} For the finetuning experiments, we follow the procedure outlined by \citet{rubachev2025finetuning}.
 Rather than using parameter-efficient finetuning, we opt for full model finetuning, as previous work indicates this yields better performance.
-We search for the optimal learning rate over a logarithmic grid of 10 values, ranging from $5 \times 10^{-6}$ to $5 \times 10^{-4}$.
+We search for the optimal learning rate over the logarithmic grid of 10 values, ranging from $5 \times 10^{-6}$ to $5 \times 10^{-4}$.